NeuroDating & Connection

 Co-founder

-I am the parent of two neurodiverse young adults.
+I am the parent of two young adults with Autism.
 I have seen firsthand the struggle those with disabilities face when trying to meet new people, for dating, friendship, or to connect over shared life experiences.

-It is difficult to find places and events that my neurodivergent, young adult son can feel comfortable at while meeting new people.
+It is difficult to find places and events that my adult son can feel comfortable at when meeting new people.
 He often feels out of place at traditional events for those with disabilities.
 On the other hand, the social expectations at neurotypical gatherings are difficult to maneuver, leaving him feeling more isolated.

 His struggle, and so many others like him, is the reason NeuroDating and Connection is here.
 There is a better way!